Rylands v Fletcher: Mischief and escape

 The next element of Rylands is that the thing be something "likely to do mischief if it escapes".
 Before Transco plc v Stockport Metropolitan Borough Council this did not have to be a dangerous item (see below); the risk was instead in its behaviour if it escapes.
 In Rylands the "thing" was water.
 Other examples are fire, as in Jones v Festiniog Railway, gas, as in Batchellor v Tunbridge Wells Gas Co, fumes, as in West v Bristol Tramways Co, and electricity, as in Hillier v Air Ministry.
-The extent of the "thing"'s accumulation can also be considered, as in Mason v Levy, where it was not just the type of thing kept but the sheer amount which created the danger.
+The extent of the "things accumulation can also be considered, as in Mason v Levy, where it was not just the type of thing kept but the sheer amount which created the danger.
 It is essential for a Rylands claim that there be an escape of a dangerous thing "from a place where the defendant has occupation of or control over land to a place which is outside his occupation or control".
 In Read v J Lyons & Co Ltd, an explosion in a munitions factory killed an inspector on the property.
 Rylands was held not to apply, because there was no escape.
 The dangerous thing that escapes does not always have to be the thing which was accumulated, but there must be a causal link.
 In Miles v Forest Rock Granite Co (Leicestershire) Ltd, explosives stored on the defendant's land led to the escape of rocks in a blast, and the defendant was found liable.

 In Transco plc v Stockport Metropolitan Borough Council, Lord Bingham stated obiter that "I do not think the mischief or danger test should be at all easily satisfied.
 It must be shown that the defendant has done something which he recognised, or judged by the standards appropriate at the relevant place and time, he ought reasonably to have recognised, as giving rise to an exceptionally high risk of danger or mischief if there should be an escape, however unlikely an escape may have been thought to be."